|

 handful

-of places in the
+of locations in the

-world have
+world

-moonbows.
-One is at Victoria
+One is at

 Falls on the border of Zambia and Zimbabwe,